kurapica/IGAS/Loop/README.md

 	-- Output : 1 - 2
 	pos:Print()

-Only using the struct to validate a value or create a value, will fill the methods into the value.
+Using the struct to as validator or constructor, will fill the methods into the value.

 Normally, creating a class is better than using the struct methods, unless you want do some optimizations.